-- Windows Server: Microsoft’s server OS provides a familiar interface and support for many applications.
+- Windows: Microsoft’s server OS provides a familiar interface and support for many applications.
 However, it may require a higher initial investment compared to other options.

-- Linux: Linux is a free, open-source OS with numerous distributions tailored for servers, such as Ubuntu Server, CentOS, and Debian.
+- Linux: Linux is a free, open-source OS with numerous distributions tailored for servers, such as Ubuntu, CentOS, and Debian.
 Linux offers a versatile and cost-effective option but may require more technical expertise to set up and manage.

 - FreeNAS: FreeNAS is a free, open-source network-attached storage (NAS) OS that simplifies file storage and sharing.
 It’s an excellent choice if your primary goal is to create a home NAS.